Online guide to working with financial advisors

 Do you have a money mentor?

-Sometimes the best advisor is not a professional at all.
+Sometimes the best advice is not a professional at all.
 Maybe we should all be looking around for a money mentor to guide us.
 What do you think?

 Is a money coach the answer?